sindhuja-n24/Python/README.md

    It can be run on many operating systems including Windows, Mac OS X, Linux and more. supports a lot of today's technologies including vast libraries for twitter, data mining, scientific calculations, debugging, AI, Augmented reality, etc.
+   Data in Python is strongly typed(i.e, when we try to add a different data types will through an error; example adding integer value to string values).
+   It is also dynamically typed, this enables us skip the variable declaration.

 ## Who use Python?
    Google: For web search